ibm-cloud-docs/cloud-object-storage/billing.md

 For more information about pricing, see [the pricing table at ibm.com](/objectstorage/create#pricing){: external}.

-The **Active** storage class is only used with [One Rate plans](/docs/cloud-object-storage?topic=cloud-object-storage-onerate), and cannot be used in a Standard plan instance.
+The **Active** storage class is only used with [One Rate plans](/docs/cloud-object-storage?topic=cloud-object-storage-onerate), and cannot be used in Standard or Lite plan instances.
 {: important}

 For more information about creating buckets with different storage classes, see the [API reference](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-storage-class).